-Prerequisite(s): HLC504, HLC505, HLC506, HLC507, HLC508, HLC509, HLC510, HLC515
+Prerequisite(s): HLC504, HLC505, HLC506, HLC507, HLC508, HLC509, HLC510, HLC515 fieldwork as a pre-professional counselor.

-This course helps students integrate what they have learned in previous course work and develop more advanced skills to for fieldwork as a pre-professional counselor.
 Students discover how to define issues, clarify goals, and help clients mobilize energy and resources to achieve these goals.
-Students practice evaluating progress, and conceptualize level of resistance/degree of client/counselor commitment to the process.
-Increasing attention is paid to the student's own self-awareness and emotional responses.
+Students practice evaluating progress and conceptualize level of resistance/degree of client/counselor commitment to the process.
+Increasing attention is paid to the student's self-awareness and emotional responses.